frontmeans/style-producer/README.md

 Producing CSS
 -------------

-Stylesheets may be produced using a `produceStyle()` function.
+Stylesheets can be produced by `produceStyle()` function.
 It accepts a dynamically updated list of CSS rules (e.g. `StypRules.rules`) and optional set of options.

 By default, this function creates a `<style>` element per CSS rule inside a document head.
 This element's stylesheet is filled and updated with that rule contents.
 Once the rule is removed the corresponding `<style>` element is removed too.

-When CSS is no longer needed an `off()` method of the `EventInterest` instance returned from `produceStyle()` function may be called.
+When CSS is no longer needed an `off()` method of the `EventSupply` instance returned from `produceStyle()` function may be called.
 That would remove all `<style>` elements.

-### CSS Renders
+### CSS Renderers

-Style production is performed by CSS renders that may be specified as `render` option passed to `produceStyle()`.
+Style production is performed by CSS renderers that may be specified as `renderer` option passed to `produceStyle()`.

-By default all renders are enabled.
+By default all renderers are enabled.
 This may be not what you need.
 In that case you can use a `produceBasicStyle()` function instead.
 The latter enables CSS properties rendering only.
-The rest of the necessary renders may be specified with the `render` option.
+The rest of the necessary renderers may be specified with the `renderer` option.
 This may reduce the final bundle size a little bit.

 ### Raw CSS Text

 CSS rule properties may be specified as raw text.
 This is the same as specifying a special `$$css` property.

-The `stypRenderText` render treats this text as plain CSS.
+The `stypRenderText` renderer treats this text as plain CSS.
 This text is rendered before the rest of the properties, so the latter take precedence.

 ### [@media] and other [at-rules]

 There is no dedicated `@media` properties in structured CSS selector.
-However, a `stypRenderAtRules` render recognizes selector qualifiers as [at-rules] and renders corresponding rules.
+However, a `stypRenderAtRules` renderer recognizes selector qualifiers as [at-rules] and renders corresponding rules.
 So, CSS rule with selector like this:
 `{ c: 'screen-only', $: '@media=screen' }` would be rendered as
 ```css